 - PCI.
 PCI DSS is a set of security standards designed to ensure that all companies that accept, process, store, or transmit credit card information maintain a secure environment.
 These reports are identified and based on specific PCI DSS requirements to provide the auditor with the specific information requested.
 For example, PCI DSS requirement 10.7.a: Retain audit trail history for at least one year, with a minimum of three months immediately available for analysis.

 - NIST CSF.
-The NIST Cybersecurity Framework (NIST CSF) provides a policy framework of computer security guidance for how private sector organizations can assess and improve their ability to prevent, detect, and respond to cyber attacks.
+The National Institute of Standards Technology (NIST) Cybersecurity Framework provides a policy framework of computer security guidance for how private sector organizations can assess and improve their ability to prevent, detect, and respond to cyber attacks.

 - HIPAA.
 The Health Insurance Portability and Accountability Act sets the standard for protecting sensitive patient data.
 Any company that deals with protected health information (PHI) must ensure that all the required physical, network, and process security measures are in place and followed.
 This includes covered entities (CE), anyone who provides treatment, payment and operations in healthcare, and business associates (BA), anyone with access to patient information and provides support in treatment, payment, or operations.
 Subcontractors, or business associates of business associates, must also be in compliance.